Security level: NIST Comparable Algorithm Strengths

 Under NIST recommendation, a key of a given security level should only be transported under protection using an algorithm of equivalent or higher security level.

 The security level is given for the cost of breaking one target, not the amortized cost for group of targets.
 It takes 2^{128} operations to find a AES-128 key, yet the same number of amortized operations is required for any number m of keys.
 On the other hand, breaking m ECC keys using the rho method require sqrt(m) times the base cost.

+NIST Security Categories

+As part of the NIST Post-Quantum Cryptography Standardization process, NIST introduce a new set of security categories, defined in comparison with the resources required to attack block ciphers or hashes with particular key or output sizes: